ngs-docs/2024-pig-paradigm-workshop/docs/amr.md

 other means.

-Nowe we can plot the abundances of the AMRs found:
+Now we can plot the abundances of the AMRs we found:
 ```
 ../scripts/plot_amr.py CD136.amrfinder.tsv -o CD136.amrfinder.pdf
 ```